cheny0y0/python-0.9-tutorial/README.md

 1. [Download the archive](https://www.python.org/ftp/python/src/Python-0.9.1.tar.gz), or by command `wget https://www.python.org/ftp/python/src/Python-0.9.1.tar.gz`.
 2. Extract it to a directory.
 3. Change directory into “src”.
+4. Type `make` and execute it.
+If you do not install “make”, please install it.
+5. Type `./python` to run the interactive shell.
+You can add this directory to $PATH.

 ## You can also view the “doc” directory for more info.